Absecon, New Jersey

+History

 The current City of Absecon was originally incorporated as a town by an act of the New Jersey Legislature on February 29, 1872, from portions of Egg Harbor Township and Galloway Township.
 Then on March 24, 1902, the City of Absecon replaced the town.
 The city is named for the Absegami tribe of Native Americans, from the word "Absogami", which means "little stream".

 Geography

 According to the United States Census Bureau, Absecon city had a total area of 7.22 square miles (18.69 km2), including 5.47 square miles (14.16 km2) of land and 1.75 square miles (4.53 km2) of water (24.22%).

 The city borders the Atlantic County municipalities of Atlantic City, Egg Harbor Township, Galloway Township and Pleasantville.